himanshudhingra2910/backend-u/README.md

 This project is created for Ola to enhance security and analytics.

 Features

-Face detection using YOLOv5
+👀Face detection using YOLOv5

-Unique face identification and counting
+👀Unique face identification and counting

-Process video files for face recognition
+👀Process video files for face recognition

-FastAPI-based RESTful API
+👀FastAPI-based RESTful API

-Deployable with ngrok for easy sharing
+👀Deployable with ngrok for easy sharing

 Requirements

-Ensure you have the following installed:
+⦿Ensure you have the following installed:

-Python 3.9+
+⦿Python 3.9+

-Anaconda (Optional but recommended)
+⦾Anaconda (Optional but recommended)

-FastAPI
+⦾FastAPI

-Uvicorn
+⦾Uvicorn

-OpenCV (cv2)
+⦾OpenCV (cv2)

-Torch (PyTorch)
+⦾Torch (PyTorch)

-Ngrok (for deployment)
+⦾Ngrok (for deployment)

 Installation